ugoproto/ugodoc/docs/Introduction to SQL JOINs.md

 WHERE A.Key IS NULL
 ```

-## Outer Excluding JOIN
+## `OUTER` Excluding `JOIN`

 ![Joins](img/introduction_to_sql_joins/OUTER_EXCLUDING_JOIN.png)

-This query will return all of the records in the left table (table A) and all of the records in the right table (table B) that do not match.
-I have yet to have a need for using this type of Join, but all of the others, I use quite frequently.
-This Join is written as follows:
+This query will return all of the records in the left table (`Table_A`) and all of the records in the right table (`Table_B`) that do not match.
+I have yet to have a need for using this type of join, but all of the others, I use quite frequently.
+This join is written as follows:

 ```sql
 SELECT <select_list>